-As a national church body grew in numbers and leadership capacity, the hope and prayer was that someday, the national church and its leadership would assume the responsibility of managing their own church.
-Missionaries would eventually fade into the woodwork, leaving behind a solid foundation on which the national church would continue to build and grow.
-There would be some overlap, e.g., leaving behind some missionaries to serve as consultants or supporters, continuing conversations how each might continue to work together to advance God's mission in that place.
+As the national church bodies grew in numbers and leadership capacity, the hope and prayer was that someday, the national churches and their leaderships would assume the responsibility of managing their own church.
+Missionaries would eventually fade into the woodwork leaving behind a solid foundation on which national churches would continue to build and grow.
+There would be some overlap-leaving behind some missionaries to serve as consultants or supporters, continuing conversations how each might continue to work together to advance God's mission in that place.
 The intent was never to abandon the partners.
-But the goal was to pass the baton of leadership and ownership to the national church and its own leadership.
+But the goal was to pass the baton of leadership and ownership to the national churches and their own leadership.

-What has in fact happened in many places returned a different outcome: a dependent national church unable to carry that baton.
+What has in fact happened in many places returned a different outcome-a dependent national church unable to carry that baton.
 Passing the baton to the national church is less easy when the baton built developed Western models and structures with assumed definitions and expectations.
-Unintentionally, a Western church model was developed, and often the baton passed to the national church was a rather different baton than that imagined by the national church.
+Unintentionally, a Western church model resulted, requiring the same types of resources to manage it as it needed before it was handed off rather than the baton imagined by the national church.